dustinpfister/blog_posts/_posts/js-get-parent-element.md

 ## 3 - Loop back over all parent elements

 So for now I am not aware of any native browser method that can be used to get all the parent elements of a given element, but it is not to hard to write one.
+Once way to do so would be to write a method that will take a child element, and a function to call for each parent until a return value of the function is true.
+So in this section I will be going over the source code of a loop parents method, and a few use case examples of such a method.

 ### 3.1 - loop back method